HenriqueLGSCarvalho/SanguineJava/README.md

 name of strategy

 the 3 possible names of strategies are strategy1, strategy2, and human.
-If human is selected that means that a player will be responsible for the moves of the given color.
+If human is selected that means that a player will be responsible for the moves of the given player.

 Example:
 java -jar SanguineJava.jar 5 7 docs/35CardDeck1 docs/35CardDeck1 strategy2 human

+This will start a game where the board has 5 rows and 7 columns; RedPlayer and BluePlayer will use the deck named "35CardDeck1";
+RedPlayer will be a AI using strategy 2, while BluePlayer will be a human who controls their own moves.